 Same-Day Renewal Service

-Fast track your Florida Concealed Weapon License application or renew your existing license at our main office located on the 3rd floor of the Pinellas County Courthouse at 315 Court Street in downtown Clearwater.
+Fast track your Florida Concealed Weapon License application or renew your existing license at our new Concealed Weapon License office located on the 2nd floor of the building that houses our North County Tax Collector’s office at 29399 US Highway 19 North, Suite 280 in Clearwater.
+Please enter through the building’s main entrance pictured above and access the 2nd floor via the elevator or stairs.
 Currently this is the only Pinellas County Tax Collector location for Florida Concealed Weapon License services.
 There is a $22 convenience fee for first-time applicants and a $12 convenience fee for renewals, in addition to the Florida Department of Agriculture and Consumer Services’ licensing fees.

 Click here to make your appointment today!
 Please note that appointments are not required, but are preferred for faster service.
 Walk-in customers are not accepted after 4 PM.

 Don’t want to visit our office?
 No problem, click here to find out how to apply for or renew your concealed weapon license by mail or how you can renew online!

 Please Note: All new Florida Concealed Weapon License applications are issued by the Florida Department of Agriculture and Consumer Services and are mailed to recipients.
 Concealed Weapon License renewals are printed same-day in our office.

 Please note, hyperlinks will redirect you to the FDACS website.